 The results of the metallurgical test work program completed for the PFS indicate that the Gryphon deposit is amenable to recovery utilizing the existing McClean Lake mill flowsheet.
 Moreover, the deposit is amenable to processing under similar conditions to those currently used in the McClean Lake mill.
-The mill is currently processing material from the Cigar Lake mine; however, it has additional licenced processing capacity to a total annual production of up to 24 million pounds U_3O_8 .
-Overall process recovery based on metallurgical test work conducted to date has been estimated at 98.4% for Gryphon ore.
+The mill is currently processing material from the Cigar Lake mine; however, it has additional licenced processing capacity to a total annual production of up to 24 million pounds $U_3O_8$ .
+Overall process recovery based on metallurgical test work conducted to date has been estimated at 98.4% for Gryphon ore, with uranium recoveries of 98.2% applied in the financial modelling for Gryphon.

 Should Denison proceed with processing the Gryphon deposit at the McClean Lake mill, such processing will require certain modifications to the McClean Lake mill.
 These modifications include expansion of the leaching circuit, the addition of a filtration system to complement the Counter Current Decantation (CCD) circuit capacity, the installation of an additional tailings thickener, and expansion of the acid plant.
-Various other upgrades will also be required throughout the mill to permit production at the full 24 million pounds per year U_3O_8 licenced capacity, as described in greater detail in the PFS.
+Various other upgrades will also be required throughout the mill to permit production at the full 24 million pounds per year $U_3O_8$ licenced capacity, as described in greater detail in the PFS.